 Discussion

-Our results demonstrate that after 2010, mortality rates at many older ages fell more slowly in England & Wales than they had previously.
+Our results demonstrate that, after 2010, mortality rates at many older ages fell more slowly in England & Wales than they had previously.
 We estimate around 32,000 more deaths than projected since 2010, and over 42,000 more deaths than projected since 2012, and that these excess deaths were concentrated amongst the elderly.

 These estimates should be considered conservative for two reasons.
 Firstly, these only cover deaths up to the age of 89 years.
 Estimates of death and population counts above the age of 89 years are available for 2010 to 2014, but not in the 2015 release.
 Accumulated excess deaths above the age of 89 are even higher.
 Secondly, our model specification produced relatively conservative estimates of total additional deaths.
 A slightly more complex model specification (Appendix B), which allowed for nonlinear trends in rates of mortality risk improvement at various ages, produced even higher estimates of total ‘excess’ mortality, with around 60,000 additional deaths estimated between 2010 and 2015, and around 65,000 additional deaths between 2012 and 2015, for all ages up to and including 89 years.
-Although this alternative model specification had slightly better penalised model fit at many ages than our standard model specification, there were few substantive differences, with both specifications indicating 2012 as a turning point in mortality trends.
+Although this alternative model specification had slightly better fit at many ages than our standard model specification, there were few substantive differences, with both indicating 2012 as a turning point in mortality trends.